czaky/turbotor/README.md

 DNS queries in the background using all of the TOR DNS proxies at once.
 This greatly speeds up the DNS lookup and the Pi-hole sever acts also as a local cache.

+## Privacy and Anonymity

+The setup here prevents IP tracking.
+It will **not** securely hide you inside the ocean of TOR users.
+In matter of fact it will make you stand out.
+The only way to capitalize on TOR is to use it with the TOR browser and follow the guidelines.

+The Entry/Exit node monitoring attack is made trivial by the approach here.
+We use only 2 hops circuits and we issue up to 10 requests at once.
+This means that any sophisticated analysis tool will be able with certainty find out, where those request are coming from and where those are going.

+I.e. there is a slight chance that we can obfuscate our source from unsophisticated trackers using only the IP based approach.

 ## Access ports

 - TOR is available as `tubotor-hostname`:9050